Disgraced: Themes

+About the author

 Akhtar is a first generation Pakistani-American born in New York City and raised in Milwaukee.
-He had previously written and starred in the 2005 film The War Within, in which he portrayed a Pakistani engineering student who became a terrorist.
-He has studied at Brown University and Columbia University.
-He had also written the 2012 novel American Dervish, which studies "the Muslim religious experience in America".
-The son of two foreign-born doctors, he had spent a decade exploring dual identity before writing this play.
-In order to write this play, Akhtar decided to write from his own experiences.
-He stated that at a metaphorical level to write this play he had to "turn and look over my shoulder at what I was running away from.
+He had previously written and starred in the film The War Within (2005), in which he portrayed a Pakistani engineering student who became a terrorist.
+He studied at Brown University and Columbia University.
+His debut novel was American Dervish (2012), which studies "the Muslim religious experience in America".

+The son of immigrant doctors, Akhtar had spent a decade exploring dual identity before writing this play.
+Akhtar decided to write from his own experiences.
+He said that, at a metaphorical level, in order to write this play he had to "turn and look over my shoulder at what I was running away from.
 And at that moment there was an explosion of creativity."

+Productions

 Disgraced was originally scheduled at the American Theater Company in Chicago, Illinois, to run February 3 – March 4, 2012, with an official debut of February 6.
-Eventually the run was moved forward one week to January 27 – February 26, 2012, with an official January 30 debut.
+The run was moved forward one week to January 27 – February 26, 2012, with an official January 30 debut.
 On February 21, its run was extended in Chicago until March 11, 2012.

 It made its New York debut of its Off-Broadway run at LCT3/Lincoln Center Theater with an October 22, 2012, premiere and was scheduled to run until November 18 before being extended until December 2.
 Hurricane Sandy caused the cancellation of the October 28 and 29 evening performances but not the October 28 matinee.
 On November 1, it was extended again until December 23.

 On February 6, 2013, the London premiere of the play was announced as an Off West End opening at the Bush Theatre, beginning in May 2013 under the direction of Nadia Fall.
 Its previews were scheduled to begin on May 17 before opening on May 22 and running until June 15.
 On March 15, Disgraced was extended until June 22.
 The play opened as scheduled on May 22.
 That July, the producer Matthew Rego announced that the show was being considered for a Broadway run during the 2013–14 season.
 On June 10, 2014, was announced to have a Broadway run starting on October 23, following previews beginning September 27 at the Lyceum Theatre.